ansterONE/first-steps/test.md

 that increase inclusion, where users build, explore and reflect on digital tools and how we use them.
 The overarching goal is to weave technology and humanities together to foster innovation through three
-forums: an expandable platform for humanities students collaborate through coding, a lab space where humanities thinking influences product and business design, and an exhibition which engages technology, art, business, and humanities.
+forums: an expandable platform where humanities students collaborate through coding, a lab space where humanities thinking influences product and business design, and an exhibition which engages technology, art, business, and humanities.
 We propose to do this in three parts: